-On National Oreo Cookie Day (March 6) we celebrate America’s number one cookie.
-With crisp chocolate cookies and creamy filling, these little cookies have captured our hearts — and our stomachs.
-The Oreo was first introduced in 1912 and it has been the bestselling cookie in America ever since.
+We celebrate America’s number one cookie each year on its very special day on March 6 with National Oreo Cookie Day.
+At National Today, we love a good cookie.
+And good cookies stem from the classics.
+In fact, one of our absolute favorites is a timeless classic: the Oreo.
+With crisp chocolate cookies and creamy filling, these little cookies have captured our hearts and our stomachs.
+The Oreo was first introduced in 1912 and it has been the best-selling cookie in America ever since.
 We love to dunk them, twist them, and straight up take a bite.
-Here’s to the delicious Oreo.
+Here’s to the delicious Oreo!

 National Oreo Cookie Day Activities